spangen87/memory-game/README.md

 - If you clicked more than two cards before they flipped back, it resulted in an error.
 The bug was fixed by adding a lock to the board while the timeout was running.

-- You could click on a card that is already facing up wich will get the count for matches to count wrong.
+- You could click on a card that is already facing up which will get the count for matches to count wrong.
 It was also turning an already matched card to the wrong side.
 The issue was solved by adding a "clicklock" on all cards that was not showing the back preventing this from happening.

 - The alert shown when finishing the game was not showing the time used correctly.
 Instead of the time it showed "[object HTMLSpanElement]".
 The issue was fixed by adding an element property in the JS that was forgotten.